Film Review: You Were Never Really Here

 Starring Joaquin Phoenix

 What is added to these Taxi Driver layers is Ramsay’s portrayal of violence, which is a far cry from the by-now clichéd action/revenge flick’s bullet-driven chaos.
 An excellent example of this is the scene where he enters the brothel to go save the girl, shown entirely through the security cameras’ POV.
-Diegetic sound is completely removed, and the shots are set to Rosie and the Originals’ “Angel Baby”, creating a signature dissonance between what you see and what you hear that have a stronger effect than any conventional Hollywood technique.
-The violence feels different in this film though; like an extension of the psychological violence Joe exerts on himself.
+Diegetic sound is completely removed, and the shots are set to Rosie and the Originals’ “Angel Baby”, creating a signature dissonance between what you see and what you hear that has a stronger effect than any conventional Hollywood technique.
+The violence feels different in this film – the external violence seems like an extension of the psychological violence Joe exerts on himself.
 Finding a visual way of portraying and exploring this violence is far more important than following the plot threads, and Ramsay does this with stunning boldness.

-The essence of Joe transitions perfectly from book to film, however there is an important difference that will be immediately obvious to readers of the book: he is not the perfectly operating machine that leaves no trace of his existence.
+The essence of Joe transitions perfectly from book to film.
+However there is an important difference that will be immediately obvious to readers of the book: he is not the perfectly-operating machine that leaves no trace of his existence.
 In the novella, Joe is always wearing latex gloves and is very particular about his every move, every fingerprint or trace of DNA he might leave at any point in his journey.
 Phoenix’s Joe wields the same power and with the same ease, but his moves are not as calculated and precise.
-Book Joe has attempted suicide once, and after not going through with it has decided he will do it after his mother dies first; in the film, he is often pulling a plastic bag over his head and playing with a dagger, to the point where it seem to be a fun pastime for him.
+Book Joe has attempted suicide once, and after not going through with it has decided he will do it after his mother dies first; in the film, he is often pulling a plastic bag over his head and playing with a dagger, to the point where it seems to be a fun pastime for him.
 This adds more to the character, and his lack of resolution; he seems to be making a point of there being no difference between the before and after – he was never really there anyway.

-Go watch You Were Never Really Here for a cinematic experience that moves far beyond the banalities of a revenge action flick, into a realm of intense neo-noir imagery, deep character exploration, and flashes of brutal cathartic violence that set the internal tempo of the film.
+Go watch You Were Never Really Here for a cinematic experience that moves far beyond the banalities of a revenge action flick, into the realm of intense neo-noir imagery, deep character exploration, and flashes of brutal cathartic violence that set the internal tempo of the film.
 For hardcore film buffs: watch it back to back with Taxi Driver and Drive if you have the time – it will make your day and have you thinking about it long after it’s over.